Thiago-LPB/dl-2024-2/README.md

-# Shell config on default.nix
+# Virtual Environment config on default.nix

 ### All python packages installed on virtual environment are listed bellow: